Thanks for visiting my Breast Cancer Diary. I hope you find within it something that will help you.

 In March, 1992, my mother was 66 when she discovered her own breast lump.
-By that time we were already living in Australia and I feel pretty sure the grief of losing her only daughter and grandchild to a place so far away was part of the reason she got sick.
+By that time we were living in Perth, Australia, and I feel pretty sure the grief of losing her only daughter and grandchild to a place so far away was part of the reason she got sick.
 Mother’s tumor was 1.5 cm, so reasonably small but it was a Grade III/IV.
 In the early 90’s they only advocated lumpectomies and radiation, so that’s what she did.
 She felt really good about escaping chemotherapy.
 However, her doctor kept a very close eye on her and 4 years later discovered bone metastases.
 We were all devastated, especially since just around that time my father had a massive stroke and died.
 Mother had infusions of a drug called Aredia, many sessions of radiotherapy to reduce the bone tumors and finally her doctor talked her into having chemotherapy, something she abhorred and wanted to avoid at all costs.
 She had one round of Taxol and felt so completely horrific for several weeks that she stopped that treatment, told me “This is not quality of life!” and refused to have any more.
 My family and I moved back to Colorado to take care of her in January 1998.
 I’d spent most of 1997 studying naturopathic medicine and everything I could get my hands on about cancer and healing and passed on every relevant bit of information.
 Despite all of our combined efforts, my beloved mother died at home with me tending her on March 25, 1998.

 My mother always insisted I have routine mammogram screenings and starting in my 40’s that’s what I did.
 I was always determined that I would be the one woman in my family who broke the cycle of breast cancer.
 My studies in natural therapies led me to believe that there is much we can do to protect ourselves.
 I read as many books on healing and cancer as I could get my hands on and became well informed.
 I had a pretty good diet, a reasonably quiet lifestyle, and I used certain essential oils that are known to be anti-tumoral on my breasts daily.
-However, in March 2004, after a prolonged and very stressful time in my life which I wasn’t managing particularly well, I felt something unusual in my left breast.
+However, in March 2004 at the age of 49, after a prolonged and very stressful time in my life which I wasn’t managing particularly well, I felt something unusual in my left breast.
 I checked again, using the flats of my fingertips in the manner taught me by some past doctor.
 Something there, I thought.
 I lay down.
 Yep, still there.
 Better keep an eye on it, I thought, but I wasn’t worried.
 It was a few days after my period and I had been noticing over the past year that my breasts sometimes felt different for several days after my period but then would be normal again.
 A couple of mornings later, I mentioned it to my husband.
 I lay down beside him in bed and asked him to check and he said he could definitely feel something as well.